sbd-community/handbook/docs/implementation/build-phase/secure-boot.md

 ---
 # Guide: Implementing Secure Boot

+## 1. What is Secure Boot?

-**Secure Boot** is a security mechanism that ensures every piece of software loaded during a device's startup process is authentic and has not been tampered with.
-It creates a **"chain of trust,"** starting from a hardware-based root of trust and extending through each stage of the boot sequence—from the bootloader to the operating system kernel and finally to the application code.
+**Secure Boot** is a security mechanism that ensures only trusted, authenticated software is allowed to run on a device.
+It works by creating a **chain of trust**, starting from an immutable hardware anchor and extending through every piece of software loaded during the boot sequence—from the initial bootloader to the operating system kernel and applications.

+The process cryptographically verifies the signature of each software component before it is executed.
+If any signature is invalid or the software has been tampered with, the boot process is halted.

-A robust secure boot process is a non-negotiable requirement for building a trustworthy device.
-The **Cyber-Resilience Act (CRA)** legally mandates the protection of software integrity against modification ([CRA Annex I.I.2(f)][cra_annexI]).
-Secure boot is the primary technical control used to meet this requirement.
+This is a foundational requirement of the **[Cyber-Resilience Act (CRA)](./../../standards/cra-overview.md)**, which mandates that products "protect the integrity of...commands, programs and configuration against any manipulation or modification not authorised by the user" ([CRA Annex I.I.2(f)][cra_annexI]).

+## 2. The Chain of Trust

+The entire secure boot process depends on a single, unchangeable starting point known as the **Hardware Root of Trust (HRoT)**.

+-   **The Anchor:** The chain begins with a public key that is permanently burned into the device's silicon (e.g., into One-Time-Programmable (OTP) memory).
+This key corresponds to the private key used by the manufacturer to sign the initial bootloader code.
+This anchor is part of the device's core **[Hardware-Based Identity](./unique-device-identity.md)**.
+-   **The First Link:** At power-on, the device's boot ROM—which is immutable—uses this public key to verify the signature of the first-stage bootloader stored in flash memory.
+-   **Subsequent Links:** If the first bootloader is authentic, it is loaded into memory.
+It then verifies the signature of the next component (e.g., the operating system kernel) using a key that it has been provisioned with.
+This process continues until the main application is running.

 ## 1. Core Concepts of Secure Boot